Skip to main content

 • Error states are first-class design challenges.
 "Something went wrong" is not acceptable.
 Users need to know exactly what happened, whether their money is affected, and what to do next.

 • Compliance features (KYC, AML, transaction monitoring) are not checkboxes.
 They are user experiences.
-The fintechs that win make compliance feel seamless.
+The fintechs that win make compliance feel effortless.
 Chime's identity verification flow takes under 2 minutes.
 Traditional bank onboarding takes days.

 • Pricing transparency is a regulatory and product requirement.
 Hidden fees are both a compliance risk and a trust destroyer.